What is 4-H?

 4-H is open to all youth in 5-year-old Kindergarten through one year past high school.
 4-H is available to those who live in the cities, suburbs, towns, and villages!
 4-H is open to all youth regardless of race, national origin, gender, sexual orientation, or disability.

-If you are brand new to 4-H, join us for one of our upcoming information sessions.
 Check out the links below and if you have any questions, let us know!

 For more information on Kenosha County 4-H, contact Jen Reese, Interim 4-H Program Educator, at email@example.com.